 New Groundwater Irrigated Acre Limitation.
 Effective immediately, there shall be no New Groundwater Irrigated Acres within the Non-10/50 Area without a variance.
 Such activity is strictly prohibited, either from an existing Well or a new Well, unless approved by the District pursuant to this Rule 15.

-Notwithstanding this limitation, the District may allow up to but shall not allow more than 5,000 New Groundwater Irrigated Acres per calendar year in the Non-10/50 Area.
-Subject to this limitation, the Board will determine the number of New Groundwater Irrigated Acres to be developed on an annual basis.
+Notwithstanding this limitation, the District shall annually determine the number of New Groundwater Irrigated Acres and/or New Groundwater Depletions in AF per calendar year in the Non-10/50 Area.
+This amount shall be based upon a variety of factors, including: available groundwater supplies, historical averages of allowable new development, and potential changes to management area boundaries.

 Variance Required.